- What is Data Protection?

 This section applies to students who require a visa to enter the UK to study at SOAS.

-To assist in preventing immigration fraud, from 2009 SOAS will be required to report to the UK Border Agency details of students subject to immigration control who fail to enrol, who discontinue their studies or who fail to maintain contact with SOAS.
-We may also be required to provide the Border Agency with other information about students.
-From time to time, SOAS also receives enquires from UK immigration officials regarding the status of applicants or students, e.g. to check whether an offer of a place has been made or whether a student has enrolled.
+To assist in preventing immigration fraud, SOAS is required to report to UK Visas and Immigration (UKVI) details of students subject to immigration control who fail to enroll, who discontinue their studies or who fail to maintain contact with SOAS.
+We may also be required to provide UKVI with other information about students.
+From time to time, SOAS also receives enquiries from UK immigration officials regarding the status of applicants or students, e.g. to check whether an offer of a place has been made or whether a student has enrolled.

 SOAS will normally provide information about applicants and students when requested to do so by UK immigration officials.
 Failure to do so, in some cases, could lead to the School's removal from the list of institutions approved to receive overseas students.
-We will maintain the records about students (e.g. attendance) which we are required to maintain to meet the Border Agency's requirements.
+We will maintain the records about students (e.g. attendance) which we are required to maintain to meet UKVI's requirements.